I'm Glad I Have Siblings

-"Mom and Dad are constantly tired and exhausted," Mira tells her friends at school.
+"Mom and Dad are constantly tired," Mira tells her friends at school.
 "And whenever they aren’t tired, they have something to do: change diapers, feed the baby, put him to bed, dress him, undress him, rock him, cuddle with him, and worry when he cries for a long time.
 And no one has time left for me.
 It totally stinks!"

 "I know all about it," Hannah tells Mira.
-"It was the same when my little brother was born.
-It's all very normal, though."
+"For us, it was exactly the same when my little brother was born.
+It's very normal."